-First signs of a qualitatively different behavior become visible shortly thereafter, as shown for example at t=55.3 in Fig. 5 (right).
-The contour lines of the Prandtl vorticity have become very concentrated around $x^=0.556$ , indicating the formation of a finite time singularity with precisely the qualitative features predicted by Van Dommelen & Cowley (1990), in particular a blow-up of the wall-normal velocity associated to an infinite acceleration of fluid particles away from the wall.
+The first signs of a qualitatively different behaviour become visible shortly thereafter, as shown for example at t = 55.3 in figure 5(b).
+The contour lines of the Prandtl vorticity have become very concentrated around $x^ = 0.556$ , indicating the formation of a finite-time singularity with precisely the qualitative features predicted by Van Dommelen & Cowley (1990), in particular a blow-up of the wall-normal velocity associated with an abrupt acceleration of fluid particles away from the wall.